quiltdata/quilt/docs/Technical Reference.md

 ## Routine Maintainance and Upgrades

 Major releases will be posted to AWS Marketplace.
 Minor releases will be announced via email and Slack.
-Please be sure to join the [Quilt mailing list](http://eepurl.com/bOyxRz) and/or [Slack Channel](https://slack.quiltdata.com/).
+Join the [Quilt mailing list](http://eepurl.com/bOyxRz) or [Slack Channel](https://slack.quiltdata.com/) for updates.

 To update your Quilt stack, apply the latest CloudFormation template in the CloudFormation console as follows.